frconil/jekyll/_posts/2013-11-08-quick-syntax-check-for-puppet-manifests.md

 title: Quick syntax check for puppet manifests
 tags: Puppet Git
 layout: post
 summary: Git is fast, but not so fast that you can test everything on your puppetmaster.
-Let's also admit that testing for syntax errors is bad form, and the more testing you do ahead of a commit, the better.
+Let's also admit that testing for syntax errors post-commit is bad form, and the more testing you do ahead of a commit, the better.
 ---

 Git is fast, but not so fast that you can test everything on your puppetmaster.
-Let's also admit that testing for syntax errors is bad form, and the more testing you do ahead of a commit, the better.
+Let's also admit that testing for syntax errors post-commit is bad form, and the more testing you do ahead of a commit, the better.

-For the sole reason I just can't wait for something to be copied somewhere else, I have this quick pre-commit hook I wrote in bash.
+To avoid this, I have this quick pre-commit hook I wrote in bash.
 It's not perfect and doesn't pick up ALL the mistakes, but it clears a lot of basic errors and typos by doing a basic flight-check.
 Just copy the following in /path/to/puppet-repo/.git/hook/pre-commit